juneau001/PayaraMicro/README.md

-# PayaraMicro
+# Payara Micro Examples
-Examples for use with Payara Micro
+Examples for use with Java Magazine article

 Dockerfile downloads Apache Derby client driver and sets environment variables for creating the data connection.